YamabukiKasumi/training-finance-backend/README.md

 **save_latest_news.js** Fetch the latest news about stock/ETF and save to DB.

+**stock_market.js** Fetch the realtime quote date and save to DB for the optional function.

 The return value is a json object, which is shown as follows:
 ```
 {